zentrocdot/LazyImageUpscaler/README.md

 like <i>Gimp</i> and <i>RawTherapee</i> with the original image.
 This is important to compare the results of my web user interface with the state of the art software tools.</p>

+<p align="justify">Improvement of this documentation.
+The web UI has
+to checked that it is more fail safe.
+The current work was quick and dirty programming.
+I need to sanitize and optimize the code.</p>

 ## Free for Contributions